rozeridilar/Objective-C-Basics/README.md

 @end
 ```

--If you want your property inside of the class and not available outside of the class you should implement it in .m file like below:
+- If you want your property inside of the class and not available outside of the class you should implement it in .m file like below:

-**ViewController.m file**
+**ViewController.m file:**

 ```obj-c